 3. Complete the required information or update existing information.
 If you are unable to create an account or login, a representative from Campus Safety can assist you.

 4. Bring your Pitzer ID, driver’s license, and DMV registration to the McConnell Lobby on Thursday during the third week of classes from 9 AM-12 PM or 1 PM-3 PM to pick up your parking permit or renewal sticker (look for emails for specifics).
-First years and sophomores must also bring confirmation that their parking permit request was approved.
+First years and sophomores must also bring confirmation that their parking permit petition was approved.

 If you miss the on-campus registration, stop by the Campus Safety office from 8-5 PM, Mon-Fri.